 |PC requirements||Same as Rift CV1||None (except when using Oculus Link for PCVR)|

 Oculus Rift S vs. Oculus Quest: Display

-The Rift S has a significant display update over the Rift CV1, ditching the deep blacks and light whites of dual OLED for a single LCD display that's essentially the same as the one used in the Oculus Go.
-It has a combined resolution of 2560x1440 (1280x1440 for each eye) that is lower than the Quest's 2880x1600 resolution (1440x1600 for each eye), but the Rift S does offer a higher 80Hz refresh rate compared to 72Hz in the Quest.
-If you prefer the look of an OLED display, the Quest is really your only option.
+The Rift S has a significant display update over the Rift CV1, ditching the deep blacks and light whites of dual OLED for a single LCD display.
+It has a combined resolution of 2560x1440 (1280x1440 for each eye) that is lower than the Quest's 2880x1600 resolution (1440x1600 for each eye).

-Both the Rift S and the Quest deliver a picture that has less screen-door effect (SDE) than older models, meaning you won't see as much of a grid over the presented picture when you focus closely on the display, though you likely will still see more god rays in the Quest than in the Rift S.
+Both the Rift S and the Quest deliver a picture that has less screen-door effect (SDE) than older models, meaning you won't see as much of a grid over the presented picture when you focus firmly on the display.
+However, you'll likely still see more god rays with the Quest than the Rift S.

 Perhaps the biggest complaint many users will have about the Rift S is that IPD adjustments are handled by software.
 IPD is the distance between your pupils, and being able to manually set it with a slider — like on the Rift CV1 and Quest — opens the headset up to a lot more users.
 There is some sway with the Rift S thanks to software, but if your eyes aren't in the common distance spacing, you will have a much tougher time getting a perfect view.
 The Quest, on the other hand, lets you adjust IPD with a slider, giving you a much better chance of getting a perfect view even if your eyes have uncommon spacing.

 While the Oculus Quest has a fine display, the Rift S is considered the better of the two when looking at all the elements that make up displays.